EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/estas-usando-mal-console-log-en-javascript/index.en.md

 keywords:
 - javascript
 - opinion
-title: You are misusing console.log in javascript
+title: You don't know how to use Javascript console
 ---

 I bet you have ever used _console.log()_ to debug errors when programming in javascript.
 But you may not know that _console_ has other useful methods besides _log()_.
 In this post I am going to place some of the most useful methods that I have found on the web.
 In this entry I am going to put some of the most useful methods I have found on the web.